Hawaiian Shoyu Chicken

 THIS POST MAY CONTAIN AFFILIATE SALES LINKS.
 PLEASE SEE MY FULL DISCLAIMER POLICY FOR DETAILS.

 My family's Hawaiian Shoyu Chicken is pure local-style comfort food!
-Chicken thighs slowly simmer in a garlicky, gingery shoyu sauce until fall-apart tender.
+Chicken thighs slowly simmer in a garlicky, gingery shoyu-based sauce until fall-apart tender.
 It's savory-sweet goodness, best served with a scoop of rice & mac salad.
-Best yet, this is an easy shoyu chicken recipe – made with 6 simple ingredients, this is a one-pot recipe that takes less than 1 hour to prepare.
-Slow cooker & Instant Pot instructions provided.
+Best yet, this recipe is so easy – made with 6 simple ingredients, it's a one-pot recipe that takes less than 1 hour to prepare.

 Featured In Local Hawai'i Favorites